 2.1 I am told that my organization is not eligible to receive criminal history checks because we are clearing people for employment.
 What do I do?
-You should provide the following explanation: An NSCHC is required for a person

-You should provide the following explanation: An NSCHC is required for a persor to serve/work in an AmeriCorps grant program.
+You should provide the following explanation: An NSCHC is required for a person to serve/work in an AmeriCorps grant program.
 It is not a check to approve employment.
 You may employ someone, but they may be prohibited from serving in an AmeriCorps grant program.
 Contact your Portfolio Manager immediately if you are not permitted to conduct required checks.